 Regular payments but not on time or low payments not equaling the required monthly payments.

 Can Cosigning improve your credit?

 Yes, cosigning can improve your credit but only when the loan has been repaid regularly on time as this will show up on both your credit reports as diligence and as a result will help the two of you build a good credit score and history.

 How can a cosigner get out of a loan?

-It might be difficult to get oneself out of a loan as a cosigner if the borrower is unable to make regular timely monthly payments as this leads to the lender not believing in the ability of the borrower to make it all the way to the complete repayment of the loan.
-So keep making payments until the point where the other borrower is able to get the loan under his name either by a cosigner release or by refinancing the loan after showing that he has made sufficient timely payments and then is able to continue making these payments regularly henceforth with a good income statement.
+It might be difficult to get oneself out as a cosigner on a loan if the borrower is unable to make regular timely monthly payments.
+This leads to the lender not believing in the ability of the borrower to make it all the way till the end of the repayment period.
+So keep making qualified timely payments until the point where the borrower is able to set the cosigner free off their legal obligation either through a cosigner release or by refinancing the loan.

 Does a cosigner have to be present?